-Iberdrola has a Compliance System made up of a set of substantive rules, formal procedures and significant actions intended to ensure that conduct is in accordance with ethical principles and applicable law, preventing, avoiding and mitigating the risk of conduct that is improper or contrary to ethics or the law by professionals of Iberdrola within the organisation.
+Furthermore, Iberdrola has a Compliance System made up of a set of substantive rules, formal procedures and significant actions intended to ensure that conduct is in accordance with ethical principles and applicable law, preventing, avoiding and mitigating the risk of conduct that is improper or contrary to ethics or the law.
 The bodies and divisions directly entrusted with the implementation and further development thereof also form part of this system.

-Elements of the system include the Code of Ethics (which is applicable to all professionals of the group, board members and suppliers) and the Compliance Unit, a collective permanent and internal body linked to the Sustainable Development Committee of the Board of Directors of Iberdrola, which, among other things, spreads a preventive culture based on the principle of "zero tolerance" towards the commission of illegal acts or improper conduct.
+Elements of the system include the Code of Ethics (which is applicable to all professionals of the group, board members and suppliers) and the Compliance Unit, a collective permanent and internal body linked to the Sustainable Development Committee, which, among other things, spreads a preventive culture based on the principle of "zero tolerance" towards the commission of illegal acts or improper conduct.
 The system has been designed following the best domestic and international practices in the area of compliance, fraud prevention and the fight against corruption.
-For more details on these risks, please see the section "Risk Evaluation" (205-1) of the 2018 Sustainability Report, as well as the Integrated Report and other sections of this Annual Corporate Governance Report.